 Hubble Website Privacy and Cookies Policy

-This is the privacy and cookies policy for www.hubblehq.com (Site).
+This is the privacy and cookies policy for www.hubblehq.com and associated online services (Site).
 The Site is operated by or on behalf of Spacious Ltd trading as Hubble (we, us and our).
-For the purposes of GDPR and any relevant UK legislation, we are the data controller.
+For the purposes of UK GDPR and any other relevant UK legislation, we are the data controller.

-We are committed to protecting your privacy on-line.
+We are committed to protecting your privacy on-line and off-line.
 We appreciate that you do not want your personal information distributed indiscriminately and here we explain how we collect information, what we do with it and what controls you have.

 Information we may collect from you